DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 1/README.md

     - [ ] Intended output or result of the system, such as, computing the shortest path between two points in a graph.
     > Incorrect!
 The shortest path between two points is a computation of some functional requirement of the system.

+# Final Test

+## Requirements and Architecture

+1. Which of the following is considered the most difficult in the software development process?

+    - [x] Accurately identifying user needs
+    - [ ] Determining the accurate market price for the finished product
+    - [ ] Testing the solution with users
+    - [ ] Developing a Java program to meet the designed solution

+2. **What is a Requirements Specification?**

+    - [ ] A process, how the requirements are written (specified)
+    - [ ] A product, a written specification of the requirements
+    - [ ] Both

+    > That's not quite right.
+Review the lecture "Why do we need requirements?"

+    - [ ] Neither

+3. **What is the recommended amount of time to spend on the requirements stage?**

+    - [ ] 0%
+    - [ ] 3-5%
+    - [ ] 10%
+    - [ ] 20%

+4. Which of the following is matches the term to the correct definition?

+    - [ ] Requirements - solution properties designed to solve problem; Specification - user needs in user language
+    - [x] Requirements - user needs in user language; Specification - solution properties designed to solve problem

+5. Which of these is a user requirement?

+    - [x] Allow the user to post a message to Facebook
+    - [ ] Use the MariaDB database for internal data persistance
+    - [ ] Retry posting the message up to 3 times every 5 minutes if the post is rejected by the server
+    - [ ] Allow an authorized user to post a message of no more than 136 characters to the Facebook POST API

+6. Which of the following is **NOT** an example of a non-functional requirement.

+    - [ ] The developing team shall use the spiral model of software development lifecycle.
+    - [x] The user shall be able to select the course number.
+    - [ ] The messages between the client and server shall be in YAML 1.2 format.
+    - [ ] Communication between the client and server will be expressed in EBCDIC endoding.

+    > User desire captured, that's a user requirement!

+7. What element(s) of the WRSPM model belong in the environment (including the overlap between environment and system)?

+    - [ ] W
+    - [ ] W,R
+    - [x] W,R,S
+    - [ ] R,S
+    - [ ] R,S,P
+    - [ ] S
+    - [ ] S,P
+    - [ ] S,P,M
+    - [ ] P,M
+    - [ ] M

+8. Which of these is proper definition of software architecture?

+     - [ ] integrating small systems with no individual business value into larger ones
+     - [x] partitioning large systems into smaller ones that can be created seperately, have individual business value, and can be easily integrated
+     - [ ] planning and pricing the resources involved with developing a large-scale software system, including presenting such plans and budgets to senior level executives for funding
+     - [ ] all of the above

+9. **Which of the following models is best suited for a system that has a very complex set of concepts, which are widely used across functionality sets?**

+    - [ ] event-based
+    - [ ] blackboard
+    - [ ] pipe-and-filter
+    - [ ] client-server
+    - [ ] layered

+10. Which of the following models is best suited for a system that includes several subsets of functionality that are used in more than one area of the system?

+    - [ ] layered
+    - [ ] blackboard
+    - [ ] event-based
+    - [x] pipe-and-filter
+    - [ ] client-server

+11. **Which of the following models is best suited for a system that includes much functionality which would not necessarily need to have much interaction from a centralized service?**

+    - [ ] event-based
+    - [ ] client-server
+    - [ ] pipe-and-filter
+    - [ ] layered
+    - [ ] blackboard

+12. **Which of the following would be considered a sub-system, rather than a module?**

+    - [ ] A set of classes which convert various values based on environment or parameter information
+    - [ ] A set of classes which generates reports
+    - [ ] A class which provides a service (e.g. AccountCreationService)
+    - [ ] A class which represents the paying customer